isomerpages/psd-publicservice/_faqs/Career Progression & Benefits.md

 <p>Career progression in the Public Service is based on the individual's
 performance on the job, his potential to take on greater responsibilities, and his character attributes (such as integrity, leadership and commitment).
 Being a scholar does not guarantee a faster career progression.
-Once they are on the job, the officer has to prove themselves through their work performance.</p>
+Once on the job, officers have to prove themselves through their work performance.</p>
 <hr>
 <p><strong>How are starting salaries determined in the Public Service?</strong>
 </p>